 The honest version

 It will not replace your notes app.
 It will not manage your projects.
 It will not plan your weeks.
-It will not gamify your mornings.
+It will not become a generic WhatsApp assistant.

 What it will do is make it harder to lose the thread.
-Harder to open the day without knowing what belongs now.
-Harder to end the week with the same intention you started with, still unacted on.
+Harder to keep a tab open as a memory substitute.
+Harder to end the week with the same captured context still unreviewed.

 That is a specific problem.
 Featherlist is a specific tool.
-The category is daily execution today, and a broader personal context layer later.
+The category is capture-to-follow-through today, and a broader personal context layer later.
 That is specific enough to build with and honest enough to explain.